 Serialization is the process that converts an object to a format that can later be restored.
 Deserialization is the opposite process, which takes data from a file, stream or network and rebuilds it into an object.

-Serialized objects can be structured in text such as JSON, XML or YAML.
+Serialized objects can be structured in text, such as JSON, XML or YAML.
 Serialization and deserialization are safe, common processes in web applications.
-However, an attacker can abuse the deserialization process if left insecure.
-An attacker can inject hostile serialized objects to a web app, where the victim's computer would initialize deserialization of the hostile data.
-The attacker can then change the angle of attack, making insecure deserialization the initial entry point to a victim's computer.
+However, an attacker can abuse the deserialization process if it's left insecure.
+Attackers could, for example, inject hostile serialized objects into a web app, where the victim's computer would initialize deserialization of the hostile data.
+Attackers could then change the angle of attack, making insecure deserialization the initial entry point to a victim's computer.

 How to detect insecure deserialization

-It is hard to detect attacks caused by insecure deserialization since the process of deserialization uses common code libraries found in web development.
-However, some ways to help identify insecure deserialization include:
+It is hard to detect attacks caused by insecure deserialization because the process of deserialization uses common code libraries found in web development.
+Some ways to identify insecure deserialization include the following:

 - Check deserializations to see if the data is correctly handled as user input instead of trusted internal data.

-- Check deserializations to ensure the data is what it is supposed to be before being used.
+- Check deserializations to ensure the data is what it is supposed to be before it is used.

-- Use a monitoring tool such as Detectify or Threat Stack to monitor deserializations and set notifications for common vulnerable components.
+- Use a monitoring tool for deserializations and set notifications for common vulnerable components.

 How to avoid insecure deserialization

-- Not accepting serialized objects from unknown or untrusted sources.
+- Do not accept serialized objects from unknown or untrusted sources.

-- Running the deserialization code with limited access permissions.
+- Run the deserialization code with limited access permissions.

-- Using a firewall which can help detect insecure deserialization.
+- Use a firewall that detects insecure deserialization.